PipedreamHQ/pipedream/docs/docs/quickstart/README.md

 This code imports the npm package, passes the message we sent to our trigger to the `analyze()` function by referencing `steps.trigger.event.body.message` and then returns the result.

 ::: tip
 To use any npm package on Pipedream, just `import` it.
 There's no `npm install` or `package.json` required.
 :::

 ::: tip

-Any data you `return` from a step is exported so it can be inspected and referenceed it in future steps via the `steps` object.
+Any data you `return` from a step is exported so it can be inspected and referenced it in future steps via the `steps` object.
 In this example, return values will be exported to `steps.sentiment.$return_value` because we renamed the step to **sentiment** .
 :::

 Your code step should now look like the screenshot below.
 To run the step and test the code, click the **Test** button.